casper-network/docs-archive/dapp-dev-guide/deploying-contracts.md

 * Place the key files in a location that you can access during the deployment.
 You should store your keys securely.
 * Go to 'Faucet' in Clarity and then select the account for the key you just saved.
 Click ```Request tokens``` from the faucet to fund your account.
 Under ```Recent Faucet Requests``` an entry for your account should appear, with a green check mark.

-The Testnet is operated by external validators that can accept transactions.
+The Testnet is operated by external validators that can accept transactions.  **Note: At the moment, Clarity points to the Scala network, not the Rust network**

 The default port is 7777

 ### Check the Client Version
-There is an official Python client.
+There is an official Python client, that works with the current Testnet.  **Note: The Python client does not work with the new rust node **

 To check the client version run: